Vladas Vitkauskas

-Vladas Vitkauskas (born 7 May 1953 in Viduklė, Raseiniai district in Lithuania) who in 1993 became the first Lithuanian and the first mountaineer from the Baltic states to climb the world‘s highest mountain, Mount Everest.
-Between 1993 and 1996 Vitkauskas climbed the Seven Summits.
+Vladas Vitkauskas (born 7 May 1953 in Viduklė, Raseiniai district in Lithuania) who in 1993 became the first Lithuanian mountaineer to climb the world‘s highest mountain, Mount Everest.
+Between 1993 and 1996 Vitkauskas also climbed the Seven Summits.

 Vitkauskas is the founder and first president of the Lithuanian Mountaineering Association (1996–1999); founder and chairman of the Everest Foundation, head of the Naturavita health centre; a member of the Lithuanian National Olympic Committee, member of the advisory board of the magazine Santara.

 Vitkauskas graduated from Kaunas Polytechnic Institute with a diploma in electronic engineering in 1975.

 In 1997, he became the first mountain climber to be awarded the diploma of honour of the International Fair Play Committee for participating in the rescue of the body of Pasang Lhamu, the leader of the Nepalese Women Everest Expedition (1993) from Mount Everest.